 Visible Earth (a searchable directory of images, visualizations, and animations of the Earth) (NASA)

-Includes over 6,000 images (as of March 2004) covering such topics as agriculture, atmosphere, biosphere, cryosphere, human dimensions, land surface, locations, oceans, and solid earth.
+Images cover topics in agriculture, atmosphere, biosphere, cryosphere, human dimensions, land surface, locations, oceans, and solid earth.

 Welcome to the Planets (TM) (Atlas of the Planets)